-If your Model 3 is equipped with the security package, a battery-backed siren sounds in situations where a locked door or trunk is opened and Model 3 does not detect a key nearby.
+A battery-backed siren sounds in situations where a locked door or trunk is opened and Model 3 does not detect a key nearby (if equipped).
 If you also want this siren to sound in situations where Model 3 detects motion inside the cabin, or is moved or tilted (for example, with a tow truck or jack), turn on the Tilt/Intrusion setting (touch Controls > Safety & Security > Tilt/Intrusion) (if equipped).